Katello/katello-client-bootstrap/README.md

                         separated
 ~~~

+# Additional Notes

+## FIPS support

+On systems with FIPS enabled (where `/proc/sys/crypto/fips_enabled == 1`), algorithms such as MD5 are disallowed.
+Bootstrap will configure `digest_algorithm = sha256` in puppet.conf to allow successful puppet runs.
+However, the signing algorithm **must** match on the Puppet Master.
+It is expected that the Puppet Masters are configured with the **same** algorithm.

 # Ansible integration

 The `bootstrap.yml` file contains a playbook for [Ansible](https://www.ansible.com/) which can be used to copy `bootstrap.py` to the target machine and execute it there with predefined parameters.